launchableinc/cli/docs/getting-started.md

 Implementing Launchable is a three step process:

 1. Recording builds
-2. Subsetting test execution
+2. Recording test results
-3. Recording test results
+3. Subsetting test execution

 The Launchable CLI enables this integration.
+To get started, install the CLI in your CI system, set your API key, then follow the instructions for your test runner or build tool.

 ## Installing the CLI